RK0429/kuPyLTSpice/README.md

   * Bugfix: Parsing netlists with extensions other than .net didn't work properly
 * Version 5.3.2
   * Correction on the readthedocs webhook configuration
-  * Alignement with the spicelib 1.2.1
+  * Alignement with the kupicelib 1.2.1
 * Version 5.3.1
   * Bugfixes
     * Updates on the README.md file.
 Issue #137
     * Hierarchical support on AscEditor.
 Issue #138
   * Rich format is only used if the user has it already installed.
 Issue #136
 * Version 5.3.0
-  * Hierarchical Support (Aligning with the spicelib 1.1.1)
+  * Hierarchical Support (Aligning with the kupicelib 1.1.1)
 * Version 5.2.3
-  * Updating loggers to use the "spicelib" IDs.
+  * Updating loggers to use the "kupicelib" IDs.
   * Fixing autodoc errors
   * Correcting Version references

 * Version 5.2.2
-  * Fixes on the unittests after the spicelib update to 1.0.4
+  * Fixes on the unittests after the kupicelib update to 1.0.4

 * Version 5.2.1
   * Correction on the run_montecarlo.py and run_worst_case.py examples.
-  * Fixes on the spicelib (Version 1.0.3)
+  * Fixes on the kupicelib (Version 1.0.3)

 * Version 5.2
   * SimAnalysis supporting both Qspice and LTSpice logfiles.